philpraxis/ids_sid_registry/README.txt

 file to provide the same.

 Q: Can i import this in my python script?
-A: Yes, just clone this repo within your code directory and add in your code
+A: Yes, just clone this repo within your code directory and add in your code or test the following: import ids_sid_registry print ids_sid_registry.sid.sid_registry

-import ids_sid_registry
-print ids_sid_registry.sid.sid_registry